connorjlink/prelude-team1-s26/README.md

 # Prelude

-## An AI-enhanced travel booking web app — search stays and flights, filter by price and rating, and book in a few clicks.
+## An travel booking web app for SE/CPRE 3290 Project Management.
+Search stays and flights, filter by price and rating, and book in a few clicks.

 Prelude is a full-stack travel booking application inspired by Expedia.
-It lets users browse hotels and flights, sort and filter results by price and rating, manage a cart, and complete bookings — backed by a Firebase (Firestore) data layer with a local JSON-Server fallback for development.
-It was originally cloned from an open-source Expedia clone and then restyled and extended by our team with a new UI, a Firebase backend, and additional features.
+It lets users browse hotels and flights, sort and filter results by price and rating, manage a cart, and complete bookings, backed by a Firebase (Firestore) data layer with a local JSON-Server fallback for development.
+It was originally cloned from an open-source Expedia clone and then restyled and extended by the team with a new UI, a Firebase backend, and additional features.

-**Keywords:** Expedia clone, React travel app, hotel booking, flight search, Firebase, Firestore, Redux, JSON-Server, travel booking website.

 Built by a team of four: **Alec Moore, Chris Lopez, Connor Link, and Connor Moroney.**